 Routinely, agencies at the state and local levels are actively updating these plans to respond to statutory deadlines or fundamental needs of a community’s infrastructure.
 As they do so, many have been shifting their focus from a more traditional emphasis on vehicle capacity and roadway expansion to planning systems that are oriented around people.
 This includes setting goals related to improving conditions for walking and biking, making transportation safer for all, removing barriers to equitable access, and minimizing the impact of the transportation sector on climate change.

 How do we apply our knowledge and expertise to adapt these plans to be relevant to current challenges?
 How do we create plans that are forward compatible – setting the table for the latest advancements in vehicle technologies, rideshare and public transportation services?
 How do we ensure that today’s plans better serve everyone by providing more equitable access to all major destinations?
-Recently, we have partnered with agencies in both Oregon and Washington who have been making updates to their transportation plans.

 With key themes like “completing our streets to serve everyone” and “breaking barriers with Oregon-217 crossings” the Tigard TSP shifted the city’s focus from widened roadways to more connected, accessible streets.
 This TSP is literally paving the way for a renewed capital focus and much more multimodal system development charge program.
 Learn more.